Home Compare CG vs TLX.DE

 The Carlyle Group vs Talanx: Which Stock Looks Stronger in 2026?

-Talanx holds the cleaner structural position, with the lead spread across growth and stability.
-The Carlyle does not offset that deficit through any equally strong structural edge elsewhere.
+Talanx holds the cleaner structural position, with the lead spread across profitability and valuation.
+The Carlyle still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Talanx holds the more constructive position.
 That puts structure and market broadly in agreement — Talanx's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CG: Russell 1000, TLX.DE: HDAX).